manucouto1/framework3/docs/api/index.md

 ## Container & Dependency Injection

-The core of Framework3's component management:
+The core of LabChain's component management:

 - [Container](container/container.md) - Main class for dependency injection and component management.
 - [Overload](container/overload.md) - Utilities for method overloading in the container.